Strasmore Research

 WHERE ticker = 'SPY' AND window_start >= '2026-07-06 00:00:00' AND window_start < '2026-07-07 00:00:00'

 July 6 was a full session, not an early close: SPY's bars run 04:00 to 19:59 New York time with exactly 390 regular-window bars.
-The Friday before, July 3, printed 0 SPY bars — a full closure for Independence Day, July 4 falling on a Saturday — so Monday was the first session back across a three-day weekend.
-The next scheduled closure is Labor Day, 2026-09-07.
-The four-session holiday week before it is measured end to end in the week recap.
+The Friday before, July 3, printed 0 SPY bars, a full closure for Independence Day, July 4 falling on a Saturday.
+Next closure: Labor Day, September 7, 2026.
+The four-session week before the break is measured in the week recap.

 Data notes

-• One reused-symbol listing is excluded from the volume leaderboards pending entity verification; its own post carries the receipts.
+• One reused-symbol listing is excluded from the leaderboards pending entity verification (receipts).

 Methodology

-• The period is a single trading session ({v:session_count} session, verified from observed bars).
+• The period is a single trading session (1 session, verified from observed bars).
 Timestamps are stored in UTC and converted to New York time inside the queries.
-"Close" means the last regular-session minute bar; day changes compare July 6 with July 2, the prior session across the July 3 closure.
-The session and the July 3 closure were verified from observed bars — never assumed (the exchange-calendar dataset only carries upcoming closures, here Labor Day).
+"Close" means the last regular-session minute bar; day changes compare July 6 with July 2, the prior session across the July 3 closure, verified from bars, never assumed.

-• Decimal columns are cast to 64-bit floats before ratio arithmetic; option expiries are re-parsed from the OCC ticker (the table's own expiry column is broken).
-All panels are read once, at authoring time, through the gated read-only path.
-Warehouse state as of July 7, 2026.
+• Decimals are cast to 64-bit floats before ratio arithmetic.
+Panels are read once, at authoring time, through the gated read-only path.

-Every panel is a stored query result — chart, table, and SQL are one object.
+Every panel is a stored query result, chart, table, and SQL are one object.
 Paste any of them into the Strasmore terminal and make them your own.
 Previous session: July 2.
-The week before the break: the four-session holiday week.
+Next: July 7.